-This is the second post in a two-part mobile form engagement series written by Bart Fish, Art Director at Indianapolis-based brand and marketing agency Element Three.
+This is the second post in a two-part mobile form engagement series written by Bart Fish, Senior Designer at Indianapolis-based design and innovation consultancy Studio Science.
 Here are some of Bart’s tips for improving your mobile conversion path:

 Optimizing for mobile has been a rallying cry for years.
 Despite that, many businesses still struggle to improve mobile conversion rate—for ecommerce alone, mobile conversions trail desktop conversions at 1.50% compared to 4.31% in the United States.
 One size does not fit all when it comes to screens, so it’s important to know what information mobile users are looking for so you can optimize based on that data.

 These are some common mobile problems businesses experience:

 - Failing to segment the needs of mobile users from the needs of desktop users

 - Launching long scroll landing pages with a lot of content, built primarily with desktop users in mind

 - Relying on CTA entry points that are buried in a slider or far down a page

 - Using cumbersome checkout processes that create friction

 - Running lead gen campaigns with a static PDF as the main download